sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

 ## Remove an agent

-You remove a PI to OCS Agent by first uninstalling it from the host machine and then the OCS portal.
+You remove a PI to OCS Agent by first uninstalling it from the host machine and then the portal.
 There are two parts to removing an agent:

 * Step 1: Uninstall the agent from the host machine
 * Step 2: Remove the agent listing in OCS